THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 Since the Columbia Rebel Roamer is a value play, you should expect a few minor inconveniences.
 For example, there aren’t any side zippers or pockets on the Rebel Roamer.
 However, if you’re looking for a good pair of rain pants best suited for occasional hiking expeditions, then the Rebel Roamer might be for you.

-Not only will rain proof pants help you retain your body heat and wick off moisture, but they will also prevent wind from hitting your legs.
+Acting as a your shell layer (see our article on hiking layers), not only will rain proof pants help you retain your body heat and wick off moisture, but they will also prevent wind from hitting your legs.
 In addition to added comfort, rain pants can reduce your risk of catching hypothermia.

 In this article, we’ll go into more detail how waterproof pants for hiking work and what you should look for when shopping around.
 We’ll also share a few of the top brands in the outdoors industry to help you on your quest for the perfect pair of rain pants.